hrishioa/converse/README.md

 pip install converse
 ```

 That's all, really.
-For a walkthrough of the basic features, look here or in Demo.ipynb.
+For a walkthrough of the basic features, look here or in `docker/messages/Demo.ipynb`.
 For a ready-to-go installation with a (really small, faked) conversation, run:

 ```sh
 docker pull hrishioa/converse